from fastcore.test import test,test_eq,expect_failpyskills API

 def allow(

-__pytools__ is a defaultdict(set) mapping classes/modules to their allowed method/function names (or ... for all public methods).
-Values can be plain strings or (name, AllowPolicy) tuples for allow-checked methods. allow registers entries — callables are added under their module, dicts go directly into __pytools__.
+__pytools__ is a defaultdict(set) mapping classes, modules, or instances to their allowed method/function names (or ... for all public methods).
+Values can be plain strings or (name, AllowPolicy) tuples for allow-checked methods. allow registers entries — plain functions are added under their module, methods under their class, callable instances under the instance itself (as '__call__'), and dicts go directly into __pytools__.
+If an object defines __allow__, that’s called instead and its result registered.

 def _test_fn(): pass